tableau/TabPy/docs/server-config.md

 ### Enabling Authentication

-To enable the feature specify `TABPY_PWD_FILE` parameter in TabPy configuration file with a fully qualified name:
+To enable the feature specify the `TABPY_PWD_FILE` parameter in the TabPy configuration file with a fully qualified name:

 ```sh
 TABPY_PWD_FILE = c:\path\to\password\file.txt